Active Solicitation · DEPARTMENT OF VETERANS AFFAIRS

 AI Summary

-The Department of Veterans Affairs seeks proposals for a longitudinal study on the health outcomes of Post 9/11 Veterans.
-This study will involve a health survey and data analysis to understand the long-term health consequences of military deployment.
-The contract will last three years, with services performed at the contractor's location and virtual meetings with the Department of Veterans Affairs.
+The Department of Veterans Affairs is seeking proposals for a longitudinal study on the health outcomes of Post 9/11 Veterans.
+This study aims to analyze health data and improve understanding of the long-term health consequences of military deployment.
+The contract will last three years and will involve virtual meetings and data collection from a sample of up to 100,000 veterans.

 Contract details